 Feeling good from using mathematics for my passion for basketball, I decided to pursue something more advanced and useful for the community.
 In the second half of my Junior year, I matched up with a peer to work on a mathematics research paper.
 The goal of the paper was to determine the factors that most commonly correlate to the diagnosis of heart disease.
 After going through multiple medical profiles that contained varying data of patients, we then sorted and analysed the data to get a mathematical model.
 Since there were almost 2,000 medical profiles that we had to analyse, my partner suggested that we incorporate computer programming to streamline and speed up the process of data analysis.

 Due to my inexperience with computer programming, I decided to look for help.
 I found an expert in mathematics that was studying to obtain his PhD degree in pure mathematics.
 He offered to let me in on his knowledge by allowing me to shadow his research process, which involved a whole array of tools to support him.
 After 2 months of weekly sessions, I learned that the processes of research involved significant usage of computer software, which was something I knew I had to learn to proceed with my passion for statistics.
 All these experiences led me to discover that I loved exploring information in terms of numbers, which is why I plan to pursue a career that involves calculations, quantifications, and mathematical analysis.

+Hey Joshua, interesting take on the mathematical field of study.
+I think it would be great if you brainstormed a bit on how to connect your various ideas with each other.
+Right now, you mentioned different aspects of mathematics that doesn’t exactly flow cohesively with each other.
+I can’t tell why the basketball story is significant to the interest in math, and I can’t tell if you’re highlighting the importance of skills in computer science related to mathematics or if you’re majoring in computer science.
+Not to mention, try to add more details when possible, especially for the peer research story, because it’s very unique but it’s not highlighted enough.

+Math is such a broad subject, so try to make it more clear which aspect you’re focusing on, if for example, you’re interested in data analytics, then make the distinction obvious.
+You only have 350 words to make the readers understand your ambition for the major, so make sure your language is concise.
+Don’t make the sentences too long because it could be utilized better somewhere else.
+Good luck!